kragen/dercuano/intro.md

 simply because doing scholarly work properly is a lot of effort, and I haven’t finished that work, and in fact I’ve given up on ever finishing it for most of the notes in Dercuano.
-From a scholarly perspective, Dercuano is best understood as a collection of unfinished notes on ideas that mostly seem promising and merit further investigation, which could lead to a scholarly publication, rather than a scholarly publication in itself.
+From a scholarly perspective, Dercuano is best understood as a collection of working notes on ideas that mostly seem promising and merit further investigation, which could lead to a scholarly publication, rather than a scholarly publication in itself.